 We have an article that explains how and under what circumstances sun loving succulents can grow indoors.
-Although it specifically talks about Echeverias, the advice applies to all succulents that need sun to survive.
+Although it specifically talks about Echeveria, the advice applies to all succulents that need sun to survive.
 To read this article, go here.

-There is some good news- a decent variety of succulents will grow indoors, though a bright spot is essential for most.
+There is some good news.
+A decent variety of succulents will grow indoors, though a bright spot is essential for most.
 Brighter the spot, better the growth.
-The best succulents to grow indoors are
+The best succulents to grow indoors are:

-The one succulent outperforming all others indoors is Sansevieria also commonly known as Mother in Law’s Tongue or The Snake Plant.
+The one succulent outperforming all others indoors is Sansevieria, also commonly known as Mother in Law’s Tongue or The Snake Plant.
 All species in the Sansevieria genus do exceptionally well even in darker corners of the house.
 There is a great variety of Sansevierias available out there and they also look fantastic.
 Do be careful as they are toxic to humans and pets.

-To conclude, in the majority of cases succulents indoors do not do very well (Unless you’re willing to invest in plant growing lights- then your possibilities are endless), but there are a few that will be ok.
-My recommendation would be to always do a little research online before buying succulents for indoors/ ask the grower you intend to buy from which plants will do well inside without direct sun.
+To conclude, in the majority of cases succulents indoors do not do very well, unless you’re willing to invest in plant growing lights- then your possibilities are endless.
+However, there are a few that will be ok.
+My recommendation would be to always do a little research online before buying succulents for indoors/ ask the grower you intend to buy from which succulents can grow indoors with little sun to no sun.